There’s only one explanation for the Information Ministry’s plan to re-certify already cleared films

 With this decision, the film certification body, which is headed by advertising executive and lyricist Prasoon Joshi, was already operating with a reduced mandate.
 The ministry’s plan targets not only filmmakers but also the CBFC’s own authority and autonomy.

 The increased scrutiny of creative expression comes even as India continues to battle the coronavirus pandemic and a ravaged economy.
 It follows the tightening of the screws on streaming platforms such as Netflix and Amazon Prime.
-Filmmakers who assumed that they could express themselves with fewer encumbrances in web series and direct-to-streamer movies were in for a rude shock in February, when these platforms were brought under the purview of the Information and Broadcasting Ministry in.
+Filmmakers who assumed that they could express themselves with fewer encumbrances in web series and direct-to-streamer movies were in for a rude shock in February, when these platforms were brought under the purview of the Information and Broadcasting Ministry.

 Directors, writers and technicians have bravely signed statements offering counter-proposals to the ministry.
 They have pointed out that the proposed changes will “render filmmakers powerless at the hands of the state as more vulnerable to threats, vandalism and intimidation of mob censors”.
 They have also demanded the reinstatement of the Film Certification Appellate Tribunal.